 Spousal Support

-Virginia Courts have the authority (Virginia Code Section 20-107.1) as part of a divorce to order a either the Husband or the Wife to pay the other spouse spousal support.
+Virginia Courts have the authority (Virginia Code Section 20-107.1) as part of a divorce to order either the husband or the wife to pay the other spouse spousal support.
 These spousal support awards were, in the past, called alimony.

 manassas family law attorneys